Send one email. Every answer, counted.

 Anything you organize over group email.

-Tap any scenario below to see the live list whoosin keeps for it — if they reply to you, it counts.
+Tap any scenario — one-off party or the every-week game; if they reply to you, it counts.

 Organize from Outlook or Microsoft 365?
 Gmail’s first — tell us you want Outlook and it moves up the list.
 Join the Outlook waitlist →